aimeos/aimeos-docs/src/config/controller-jobs/subscription-process.md

 Applies the coupons of the previous order also to the new one

 ```
 controller/jobs/subscription/process/renew/use-coupons =
 ```

 * Default:
 * Type: boolean - True to reuse coupon codes, false to remove coupons
 * Since: 2018.10

-Reuse coupon codes added to the basket by the customer the first time again in new subscription orders.
+Reuse coupon codes added to the order by the customer the first time again in new subscription orders.
 If they have any effect depends on the codes still being active (status, time frame and count) and the decorators added to the coupon providers in the admin interface.